 Pitch Detection and Processing

-The waveform is measured against time by the device’s processor to establish the frequency and determine pitch.
+The waveform is measured against time by the device’s processor to establish the frequency and determine the pitch.

 Extracting the fundamental

 The tuner has to separate the additional overtones to accurately detect pitch.
-Notes of lower frequency are typically more difficult to extract the fundamental from, as the lower the note the less separation between frequencies.
+Notes of lower frequency are typically more difficult to extract the fundamental from, as the lower the note the less separation that occurs between frequencies.

 The fundamental is extracted using a type of filtering based on an algorithm that understands the relationship between the fundamental and the overtones produced.
-For example the harmonic series are overtones that are an integer of the fundamental.
+For example, the harmonic series are overtones that are an integer of the fundamental.

 The strobe tuner (which we’ll discuss below) uses a spectrum analyzer for this purpose.

-Lastly the pitch detected is analyzed and converted to a value.
+Lastly, the pitch detected is analyzed and converted to a value.